OpenHFT/RFC/Wire-Format-API/Text/Text-Wire-Format-API-0.1.md

 Once the lock is held the value can be read and optionally updated with a suitable level of padding.
 Finally the lock must be released with a CAS.

-Note: this is expected to be dramatically slower than the same operation on a binary format.